nicolas-d-desalvio/seismicity_bursts_southern_california/README.md

 This Jupyter Notebook demonstrates the seismicity burst identifcation calculation.
 It is for the burst shown in Figure 2 of the paper.

-The only input file is the QTM 12 MAD catalog, which is uploaded here, and available at https://scedc.caltech.edu/data/qtm-catalog.html
+The only input file is the QTM 12 MAD catalog, which is uploaded here as a zip file, and available at https://scedc.caltech.edu/data/qtm-catalog.html

 QTM Catalog Citations:
 Ross, Z.E., Trugman, D.T., Hauksson, E., and P.M.
 Shearer (2019).
 Searching for Hidden Earthquakes in Southern California.
 Science. doi: 10.1126/science.aaw6888